Algae Watch

 Citizen science is the voluntary participation of the public in scientific research.
 Through citizen science, you can contribute to monitoring and data collection programs to increase scientific knowledge about the world around us.
 Algae Watch relies on citizen science to help our water quality experts identify and better understand cyanobacteria and algae blooms in B.C.

-If you have concerns that are immediate and related to drinking or recreational water use, please contact your local health authority.
+If you have health concerns related to drinking or recreational water use, please contact your local health authority.

 When in doubt, stay out!